ktd2054/Projects/SOC LAB/HOME_LAB/Splunk Projects/Readme.md

-Welcome to mini projects done using Splunk.
+Welcome to mini projects done using Splunk to gain hands-on experience.